Pygmy peoples: Forced removal

-In a strategy described as fortress conservation, the conservation efforts of national parks, often financed by international organizations such as the World Wildlife Fund, can involve heavily armed park rangers removing native pygmies off the land.
+In a strategy described as fortress conservation, the conservation efforts of national parks, often financed by international organizations such as the World Wildlife Fund, can involve heavily armed park rangers removing native pygmies from the land.
 However, some have argued that the most efficient conservation methods involve giving land rights to the land's indigenous inhabitants.
 This pattern of eviction has been seen in national parks in the Democratic Republic of the Congo, such as Kahuzi-Biéga National Park, where pygmy inhabitants often cut the trees down to sell charcoal.
 In the Republic of the Congo, this is seen in the Messok Dja protected area.
 In Cameroon, this is seen in the Lobéké National Park.
 In Uganda, some Batwa have been removed from land reclassified as national parks, such as the Mgahinga Gorilla National Park, which is home to the endangered mountain gorilla.

-Reported slavery
+Contemporary enslavement

 In the Republic of the Congo, where Pygmies make up 2% of the population, many Pygmies live as slaves to Bantu masters.
 The nation is deeply stratified between these two major ethnic groups.
-The Pygmy slaves belong to their Bantu masters from birth in a relationship that the Bantus call a time-honored tradition.
+The Pygmy slaves belong to their Bantu masters from birth in a relationship that the Bantus call "a time-honored tradition".
 A 2007 news report stated that even though Pygmies are responsible for much of the hunting, fishing and manual labor in jungle villages, "Pygmies and Bantus alike say that Pygmies are often paid at the master's whim: in cigarettes, used clothing, or even nothing at all."
 As a result of pressure from UNICEF and human-rights activists, in 2009, a law that would grant special protections to the Pygmy people was awaiting a vote by the Congo parliament.
-According to reports made in 2013, this law was never passed.In 2022, after decades of facing these conditions and working to get legal protections for the Pygmies, a group of 45 indigenous organizations successfully petitioned the Democratic Republic of the Congo (DRC) government, and the Promotion and Protection of the Rights of the Indigenous Pygmy Peoples, the first legislation in the country that recognizes and safeguards the specific rights of the Indigenous pygmy peoples, was signed into law.
+According to reports made in 2013, this law was never passed.
+In 2022, after decades of facing these conditions and working to get legal protections for the Pygmies, a group of 45 indigenous organizations successfully petitioned the Democratic Republic of the Congo (DRC) government, and the Promotion and Protection of the Rights of the Indigenous Pygmy Peoples, the first legislation in the country that recognizes and safeguards the specific rights of the Indigenous pygmy peoples, was signed into law.

 In the Democratic Republic of the Congo, during the Ituri conflict, Ugandan-backed rebel groups were accused by the UN of enslaving Mbutis to prospect for minerals and forage for forest food, with those returning empty handed being killed and eaten.